-When I was in my late teens I fell in love with Transcendental Meditation and read a lot of Deepak Chopra.
+When I was in my late teens, I fell in love with Transcendental Meditation and read a lot of Deepak Chopra.

-Furthermore, is also important to know the meditation centre was in the heart of Jewish Melbourne.
-It was in old, two-story, Jewish family house, complete with a full kosher kitchen.
+Furthermore, it is also important to know the meditation centre was in the heart of Jewish Melbourne.
+It was in an old, two-story, Jewish family house, complete with a full kosher kitchen.
 Jewish families had lived in this house for generations.

 One night I was sleeping upstairs in this house, face down on my tummy, when all of a sudden a chorus of voices, who I several years later realized were in fact spirit guides, yelled out to me “Myree, wake up”.

 I woke up and rolled over only to discover there was a Jewish Rabbi in my room.
 In fact, right beside my bed.
 He had the traditional wide-brimmed black hat, long ear locks, and long black robes and coat.
 He was an old but well-built man, strong, with grey salt and pepper beard.
 He was serious and focused.
 He didn’t seem scared of me at all.

 And he was pretty solid, not very transparent.
 Yet it was pretty clear to me in my shock that he was a ghost.
 I remember a part of me taking him in while another part of me was slowly feeling horrified.

 What was extraordinary about him is he had this vivid blue light, a neon blue aura shining out all around him.

 It was 3 am in the morning and pitch-black yet he lit the room up.

 He had his hand out over my body like this and there was something about this that did not seem right to me.
 What was he doing with me?
 (Years later I surmised he was likely charging himself up on my life force, thus his vibrant aura and solidity).

 I was so frightened I rolled back over and put the pillow on my head like this.